Flea Markets in Los Angeles

 More information: Read here our full review of Long Beach Antique Market

-Held in the parking lot of Glendale Community College, this flea market is full of old-school junk and bric-à-brac oddities.
-The GCC Swap Meet in Los Angeles usually opens on the third Sunday of every month.
+Held in the Glendale Community College car park, this flea market is full of vintage junk and oddities.
+The GCC Swap Meet in Los Angeles is usually open on the third Sunday of every month.

-Sprawled out over 70,000 square feet, there certainly is a lot of space for an impressive choice of second-hand goods and antiques.
-If you’re looking for mid-century ornaments, retro clothing, and vintage homeware such as old-fashioned radios, dial phones, and soda siphons.
+Spread over 70,000 square feet, it offers an impressive selection of second-hand goods and antiques.
+You can find mid-century ornaments, retro clothing and vintage homeware, such as old-fashioned radios, dial phones and soda siphons.

 Best flea markets in LA: View of GCC Swap Meet flea market

-The prices are very reasonable and admission is free!
-It is known that some dealers set up earlier than the suggested 8 am start – if you get there at 7 am or even 6 am, you will most likely discover a lot of vendors ready and raring to exchange their vintage wares.
+The prices are very reasonable, and admission is free!
+Some dealers set up earlier than the suggested start time of 8 am – if you get there at 7 am or even 6 am, you will most likely find lots of vendors ready and waiting to sell their vintage goods.

 Where: 1122 East Garfield Avenue, Glendale, 91205, CA USA